avc-adelaide/bellhoppe/README.md

 added via your standard shell configuration.
 The Makefile message outputs an example of how to do this for a `.zshrc` setup.

 For using `arlpy` (Python), additional packages are needed.
-These can be fragile (at least on Mac), and at time of writing required a hard-coded Python version:
+These sometimes require a fixed version of Python, which at time of writing required something like: (you may not wish to use `venv`, for instance)

     brew install python@3.12
     brew install pipx
+    brew install hatch

-    pipx install --python $(brew --prefix python@3.12)/bin/python3.12 arlpy
+    $(brew --prefix python@3.12)/bin/python3.12 -m venv ~/.venvs/bellhop
+    source ~/.venvs/bellhop/bin/activate
+    ln -fs `pwd`/bin/bellhop.exe ~/.venvs/bellhop/bin/bellhop.exe

+    pip3 install matplotlib
+    pip3 install arlpy

 ### Linux